yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Does your brand visibly demonstrate trust through reviews, testimonials, certifications or credentials?
+Does your brand publicly display trust-building signals such as reviews, testimonials, certifications, awards or credentials?

 Why It Matters:

-Trust signals influence both human perception and AI confidence.
+Trust signals help both humans and AI systems evaluate credibility.

 ---